GabrieleGiuseppini/Floating-Sandbox/Guides/Material System.md

 - _water retention_: the amount of water that will remain in this particle when the particle is leaking and finds itself at a pressure point lower than the pressure of the water it contains.
 - _water volume fill_: the fraction of 1m3 that may be filled-in by water, and at the same time, the fraction of 1m3 of water that this particle displaces when submerged.
 This parameter basically controls buoyancy.
    - For example, 0.5 means that this particle may take in up to half a cubic meter, and that this particle also displaces half a cubic meter of water when submerged.
+- _wind receptivity_: the amount of wind force that this material feels when it is over the water line; when not set, assumed to be 0.0.

 # Electrical Materials